Maciej412/shop/README.md

-# Little shop with database.
+# Little shop with database, unfinished.